-The capstone project must be a minimum of 15 pages in length, excluding the title page, abstract, acknowledgments, table of contents, references/works cited, charts, tables, and graphs.
+For most students, the written capstone must be a minimum of 4000 words for the body of the work.
+This excludes the capstone title page, abstract, acknowledgments, table of contents, references/works cited, charts, tables, and graphs.
+Students who are engaged in a creative activity, especially those in the humanities and fine arts, must provide a minimum of 1500 words describing the research and/or motivation behind the project in addition to the original work.
 Given the variety of research, creative activities, and experiential activities that exist, the student, together with their faculty-mentor, will determine the appropriate content and format of the final project.
 In general, the format should be consistent with the discipline-specific style guide.
 The student will be required to submit their capstone project electronically during their final quarter in HNPG 199H.
 University Honors will obtain the Faculty Director's signature on behalf of the student.
 With the faculty-mentor's approval, a student's capstone project will be archived in eScholarship, the University of California's open-access institutional repository.
 If copyright, publishing, or any other issues arise that prevent the student's work from being archived in eScholarship, the faculty-mentor must request an embargo in writing to the University Honors Faculty Director, Dr. Richard Cardullo, at honorsdirector@ucr.edu.